McManus’ 6 FGs lift Broncos over Pats in COVID-delayed game

 Newton was then involved in a trick play when Edelman found him on a 16-yard gain to get inside the Denver 25.

-Denver’s Malik Reed sacked Newton for a 6-yard loss.
-Newton then completed a 6-yard pass to James White setting up a fourth-and-10 on the Denver 24.
+But that momentum was slowed when Reed sacked Newton for a 6-yard loss.
+Newton got it back with a 6-yard pass to James White setting up a fourth-and-10 on the Denver 24.

 Receiver N’Keal Harry got separation, but Newton’s pass was well wide, turning the ball over on downs.